bendorr/lucs_af/README.md

 Comprehensive analysis of RMSDs and confidence metrics between classic/fine-tuned AlphaFold2 predictions and ground truth structures.
 Generates dataframes with structural metrics, confidence scores, and PDB paths for downstream analysis.

 **Analyses in analyze_finetuned_predictions.py:**
-- RMSD calculations between predictions and ground truth structures
+- RMSD calculations between predictions and ground truth structures, over all and subsets of residues (e.g., reshaped loop-helix-loop elements in LUCS designs)
-- pLDDT and pAE confidence metric evaluation, for all and subsets of residues (e.g., reshaped loop-helix-loop elements in LUCS designs)
+- pLDDT and pAE confidence metric evaluation, for all and subsets of residues
 - Helix RMSD calculations for LUCS designs
 - Comparison of classic vs. fine-tuned model performance w.r.t. classification tasks and structure prediction accuracy

 #### `analyze_checkpointed_models_metrics.py`
-Analyzes metrics across AlphaFold2 training checkpoints to evaluate model improvement during fine-tuning, such as:
+Analyzes metrics across AlphaFold2 training checkpoints to evaluate model improvement over fine-tuning, such as:
-- RMSDs to ground truth structures across training steps
+- RMSDs to ground truth structures, for all and subsets of residues
 - Confidence score distributions
-- Precision-Recall curves for classification tasks (e.g., stability prediction)
+- Precision-Recall curves for classification tasks (e.g., stability prediction)\
-- Visualization of model performance over training

 **Usage:**
 ```bash